William Bainbridge: Pre-naval service

 In his teens William Bainbridge was already of athletic build and had an energetic and adventurous spirit.
 He was trained as a seaman in ships in the Delaware River, then considered the best 'school' for seamanship because of the great skill required to navigate that river.

 Bainbridge served aboard the small merchant ship Cantor in 1792.

 In 1796 after returning from Brazil, Bainbridge served aboard the merchant ship Hope, a small vessel of 140 tons with four nine-pound guns.
 While he was in port in the Garonne River at Bordeaux preparing for his fourth voyage, the captain of a nearby ship which was under mutiny hailed Bainbridge and asked for help; though outnumbered by seven seamen and being severely wounded by exploding gunpowder, Bainbridge succeeded in helping restore order.
 For his courage and in recognition of his navigational and seaman skills he was made commander of that ship in 1796 at the age of nineteen.

 After leaving France that same year he sailed to the Caribbean.
-While in port at St. Johns, Bainbridge was hailed by an English schooner, but refused to stop.
-The English vessel fired guns in response where Bainbridge and his crack crew quickly turned about and with only two guns to a broadside, inflicted enough damage that forced the enemy ship to strike colors and surrender.
+While in port at St. Johns, Hope was hailed by a British merchant schooner, but refused to stop.
+The schooner fired at Hope in response, and Bainbridge and his crew quickly turned about and with only two guns fired a broadside, inflicting enough damage that led the schooner to strike its colors.

-Service in US Navy
+Service in U.S. Navy

-Bainbridge saw service in several wars and commanded a number of famous early U.S. Navy vessels including USS George Washington, USS Philadelphia and USS Constitution, ultimately becoming a member of the board of naval commissioners during the latter part of his long naval career.
+Bainbridge saw service in several wars and commanded a number of famous early U.S. Navy vessels including USS George Washington, USS Philadelphia, and USS Constitution, ultimately becoming a member of the board of naval commissioners during the latter part of his long naval career.

 Quasi-War

-With the organization of the United States Navy in 1798, Bainbridge was included in the naval officer corps and in September 1798 was appointed commanding Lieutenant of the schooner USS Retaliation.
+With the organization of the United States Navy in 1798, Bainbridge was included in the naval officer corps and in September 1798 was appointed commanding lieutenant of the schooner USS Retaliation.
 He was ordered to patrol the waters in the West Indies along with Captain Williams of USS Norfolk, both of whom were under the command of Murray, who was in command of the frigate USS Montezuma.
 On November 20, 1798, Lt.
-Bainbridge surrendered Retaliation without resistance to two French frigates, Volontier, with 44 guns and l'Insurgente bearing 40 guns, after he mistook them for British warships and approached them without identifying them.
+Bainbridge surrendered Retaliation without resistance to two French frigates, Volontier with 44 guns and l'Insurgente with 40 guns, after he mistook them for British warships and approached them without identifying them.
 Bainbridge and his crew were taken aboard Volontier where the two French frigates continued in their pursuit of other nearby American vessels.
 During the flight to capture the Americans, Bainbridge offered words of caution to the French commander of L' Insurgente, Captain St. Laurent, about American strength; this made St. Laurent wait for his consorts far behind him.

 Retaliation was the first ship in the nascent United States Navy to be surrendered.
 Bainbridge was not disciplined for this action.

 In March 1799, Bainbridge was appointed Master Commandant of the brig USS Norfolk of 18 guns and ordered to cruise against the French.